Knee joint replacement is a surgery to replace a knee joint with a man-made joint. The artificial joint is called a prosthesis.

 After you receive anesthesia, your surgeon will make a cut over your knee to open it up.
-This cut is often 8 to 10 inches long.
+This cut is often 8 to 10 inches (20 to 25 centimeters) long.
 Then your surgeon will:

-The surgery usually takes around 2 hours.
+The surgery takes about 2 hours.

-Usually, artificial knees have both metal and plastic parts.
+Most artificial knees have both metal and plastic parts.
 Some surgeons now use different materials, including metal on metal, ceramic on ceramic, or ceramic on plastic.

 The most common reason to have a knee joint replaced is to relieve severe arthritis pain.
 Your doctor may recommend knee joint replacement if:

-Knee joint replacement is usually done in people ages 60 and older.
+Most of the time, knee joint replacement is done in people ages 60 and older.
 Younger people who have a knee joint replaced may put extra stress on the artificial knee and cause it to wear out early.

-Always tell your doctor or nurse what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.
+Always tell your health care provider what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.

 During the 2 weeks before your surgery: